swingletree-oss/swingletree/README.md

 Swingletree needs some context when receiving webhook events from SonarQube.
 Therefore some parameters need to be set when running a SonarQube Analysis.

-* `sonar.analysis.branch`, containing the name of the branch
 * `sonar.analysis.commitId`, containing the commit id
 * `sonar.analysis.repository`, containing the full repository path